AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 1. Get the assigned children products for the configurable product.
 1. Delete the association of simple products to configurable products.

-When creating configurable products from the Adobe Commerce Admin, you can create the simple products first or use the automated tool to create new simple products using the creation wizard.
+When creating configurable products from the Adobe Commerce Admin, you can create the simple products first, or use the automated tool to create new simple products using the creation wizard.

 ## Who is this video for?